DanielMFernandes/CCNA_Course_Notes/Course_Notes/NAT_Dynamic_Part2.md

 DYNAMIC PAT (NAT OVERLOAD)

-- PAT (NAT OVERLOAD) translates BOTH the IP ADDRESS and the PORT NUMBER (if necessary)
+- PAT (NAT OVERLOAD) translates BOTH the IP adress and the PORT NUMBER (if necessary)
-- By using a unique PORT NUMBER for each communication flow, a single PUBLIC IP ADDRESS can be used by many different INTERNAL HOSTS
+- By using a unique PORT NUMBER for each communication flow, a single PUBLIC IP adress can be used by many different INTERNAL HOSTS
     - PORT NUMBERS are 16 bits = over 65,000 available port numbers
-- The ROUTER will keep track of which INSIDE LOCAL ADDRESS is using which INSIDE GLOBAL ADDRESS and PORT
+- The ROUTER will keep track of which INSIDE LOCAL adress is using which INSIDE GLOBAL adress and PORT

 ![image](https://github.com/psaumur/CCNA/assets/106411237/8f720b58-9700-4908-bd8d-a1846191854b)